tvpian/OOPS_4_ROS_Package/README.md

 ## Instructions to run the code
 * Navigate to the directory where the code is present.
-* Run the following commands to get view a simulation of implemented architecture.
+* Run the following commands to get view a simulation of implemented architecture:
-./main
   ```bash
   cd src/
   ./main